 Our results of operations have fluctuated significantly from period to period in the past and are likely to continue to do so in the future.
-We anticipate that our quarterly and annual results of operations will be impacted for the foreseeable future by several factors, including the timing and amount of payments received pursuant to our current and potential future collaborations, the progress and timing of expenditures related to our development and commercialization efforts, and the extent to which we generate revenues from product sales, if any.
+We anticipate that our quarterly and annual results of operations will be impacted for the foreseeable future by several factors, including the progress and timing of expenditures related to our submission of an NDA for pimavanserin, our activities associated with preparations for, and our planned launch of, pimavanserin and our further development of pimavanserin in indications other than Parkinson's disease psychosis; the extent to which we generate revenues from product sales, if any, and the timing and amount of payments received pursuant to our current and potential future collaborations.
 Due to these fluctuations, we believe that the period-to-period comparisons of our operating results are not a good indication of our future performance.

-Comparison of the Three Months Ended March 31, 2014 and 2013
+Comparison of the Three Months Ended June 30, 2014 and 2013